HappyFrowl/documentation/Linux/StorageManagement.md

 * `/proc/mounts`
     * Same but more accurate and includes more up-to-date info on file systems

+* `smartctl` - SMART control
+    * Self-Monitoring, Analysis, and Reporting Technology
+    * Tool for tracking disk drive health, predict failures, and log error and self-tests
+    * `--health` - print overall health
+    * `-t (short|long)` - do a disk drive test
+    * `-all` - print all info, including test result

 * **ext-specific file system management tools**
     * `e2fsck`
         * file system check